Cantera/cantera-website/pages/tutorials/legacy2yaml-tutorial.rst

    python -m cantera.cti2yaml mymech.cti

-It is not necessary to use ``cti2yaml`` to convert any of the CTI input files included with Cantera.
+It is not necessary to use ``cti2yaml`` to convert any of the CTI input files previously included with Cantera.
 YAML versions of these files are already included with Cantera.

 For input files where you have both the CTI and XML versions, ``cti2yaml`` is